highlando/18-dae-course-ovgu/index.md

 > :rocket: :rocket: Major typo in the exercise sheet.
 We want to analyze the BDF for the DAE `Nx'=x+f` rather than the ODE `x'=Nx+f`.
 I have updated the sheet.

+> :rocket: I have added the Butcher scheme of `RadauIIa-2` to the script to compute the `kappa`s in exercise IV.

 > :rocket: Here is the paperhive lecture.
 Looks like you have to join this [channel](https://paperhive.org/channels/invitationLink?token=Rnz0EW4CHT70) to see the document.